Start Using Studio

 3. Double-click the script to open it.
 The script opens in a new tab.
 If you need to return to a previous level in the file structure, click the breadcrumbs at the top left of the page.

 Changes to scripts are automatically saved locally in your browser.
 This prevents you from losing unsaved work if your browser closes unexpectedly.
-If this happens, the next time you open the script, CXone Studio prompts you to open it with the unsaved changes.
+If this happens, the next time you open the script, Studio prompts you to open it with the unsaved changes.

 Scripting with Studio